Protecting yourself from scams and fraud

 What you can do to protect yourself

-If you receive an email that appears to be from FortisBC that you’re unsure about, do not:
+If you receive an email or text that appears to be from FortisBC that you’re unsure about, do not:

 - click on the links